KDDD10/Enteral-Energy-Gym-Website/README.md

-# Enteral-Energy-Gym-Website

-# Eternal Energy Gym
+# Eternal Energy Gym Responsive Website

+![Website Mock Up](       )

 ## Purpose
 This website was created for the sole purpose of completing the first Milestone Project for the Code Institute's Web Application Development course.
 It was built using the knowledge I gained from HTML, CSS and User Centric Design modules.

-The live website can be found here [here](https://37a10195-e203-4820-9e93-132c4aa1d8fd-00-bbtrksas731q.worf.replit.dev/)

-## Eternal Energy Gym Responsive Website

-![Website Mock Up](       )

 The Eternal Energy Gym website was created at the request of the Eternal Energy Gym company.
 The client had asked for a fully responsive website that can be used to advertise their gym as well as qualities that make them different compared to other gyms.
-In doing this, they hope that thsi will increase the amount of people would use their gym and recommend it to others.
+In doing this, they hope that this will increase the amount of people would use their gym and recommend it to others.

+The live website can be found here [here](https://37a10195-e203-4820-9e93-132c4aa1d8fd-00-bbtrksas731q.worf.replit.dev/)

 ***
 ## User Experience Design

 ### User stories
 #### First Time Visitor Goals
+* As a First Time User, I want to be able to quickly grasp the site's main purpose.
+* As a First Time User, I want to be able to quickly browse the website and locate all of its material.
+* As a First Time User, I want to be able to clearly view the website and content on different devices.
+* As a First Time User, I would want to follow the Gym on various social media networks.

+#### Returning and Frequent Visitor Goals
+* I want to find up-to-date information about events
+* I want to be able to contact the company for any requests I have
+* I want to join the community and be social
+* I want to find information on how to improve myself physically

+***
+## Structure

+> As a First Time User, I want to be able to quickly grasp the site's main purpose.

+To make it easier for users to navigate the website, every page will include a navigation menu at the top that leads to a new page.
+To conserve space on smaller devices, the navigation menu on a mobile device will be able collapse in size.
+This is done in order to fulfill the user story:

+> As a First Time User, I want to be able to quickly browse the website and locate all of its material.

+> As a First Time User, I want to be able to clearly view the website and content on different devices.

+> As a First Time User, I would want to follow the Gym on various social media networks.

 ***

 ## Tests